EarthPol/earthpol.com/docs/Support/ServerRules.md

 4.2 - **Claim Hopping**: Using claims to avoid combat or gain an advantage is prohibited.
 ### Section 5.
 Naming and Representation
 5.1 - **Names and Representation**: Town and nation names must adhere to guidelines around appropriateness, uniqueness, and relevance to geopolitics.
-Inappropriate player skins, usernames, and nicknames are not allowed.
+Usernames, nicknames, and player skins must not include inappropriate, offensive, misleading, or controversial content, including overt political references or impersonation, with final judgment left to admin discretion.
 ### Section 6.
 Towny and SiegeWar Specifics
 6.1 - **Siege Conduct**: Kill feeding, town-claim surrounding strategies, and digging pits under siege banners to disrupt sieges are prohibited.